 This post may contain affiliate links, which won’t change your price but will share some commission.

-That’s when I came up with the idea to use the rolling pins as bakers pantry door handles.
+That’s when I came up with the idea to use the rolling pins for the vintage wooden kitchen cabinet.

 Materials You Will Need:

-- Align the rolling pins where you would like them on the outside doors of the bakers pantry.
-Mark, with a pen or pencil, about the center of where the rolling pin will be attached on the inside of the pantry.
+Mark, with a pen or pencil, about the center of where the rolling pin will be attached on the inside of the cabinet door.
 Like this:

-3. Attach the rolling pin by simply pushing it into the screw and rotating it numerous times until it is a tight fit with the bakers pantry door.
+Attach the rolling pin by simply pushing it into the screw and rotating it numerous times until it is a tight fit with your cabinet’s door.

-You may enjoy these Cute DIY Shelf Liners in an Old Pine Hutch designed by Sarah Fitz.
+You may also find inspiration in this Cute DIY Shelf Liners in an Old Pine Hutch post.

-I’m actually using two different-sized rolling pins for my bakers pantry, simply because that is just what I had on hand.
+I’m using two different-sized rolling pins for my baker’s pantry simply because that is what I had on hand.
+But you may find a few in more excellent vintage condition than mine are here today.

 But I am very content with the asymmetrical look of the two different-sized rolling pins.

-I think it would be fun to get creative with the rolling pins by changing the rolling pin handles’ colors with a little paint or magic markers and maybe decoupaging them with some colorful paper napkins.
+It would be fun to get creative with the old wooden rolling pins by changing out the rolling pins handle colors with a bit of paint or magic marker and maybe decoupaging them with some colorful paper napkins.

 I also love how my friend Sara created these Christmas Card Holder Displays from old rolling pins.

-These rolling pin baker pantry handles also serve a dual purpose as kitchen hooks for aprons, grocery bags, etc.
+These rolling pin baker pantry handles also serve a dual purpose, such as kitchen hooks for aprons, grocery bags, etc.

 Add a few cookbooks and your favorite dishes to the mix for a pop of color.